 Common reasons why iOS 13 might fail to update

 There are five main reasons why iOS updates fail to install:

-- Apple servers busy during the initial roll-out leading to delays in installation
+- Apple servers are busy, leading to delays in installation.

-First, make sure you have 4–6 GB of available space on your device for the update — check your device’s storage in Settings > General > Storage.
-If your device does not have at least 4GB of space available, remove some apps, photos, videos, or other storage hogs and free up more space on your device.
+First, make sure you have at least 4–6 GB of available space on your device for the update — check your device’s storage in Settings > General > [iDevice] Storage.
+If you don’t have at least 4GB of space available, remove some apps, photos, videos, or other storage hogs and free up more space on your device.

 iOS 13 or iPadOS update fails multiple times?